How to Prepare for an ELL Job Interview

 Certification

 One of the first things the interviewer will want to ascertain is the teaching certificate(s) that you hold.
-Teachers with dual certification or Bilingual certification are in higher demand as they are flexible to fill multiple job areas.
+Teachers with dual certification or Bilingual certification are in higher demand as they can be flexible in filling multiple job areas.

 Of course that information will appear on your résumé, but the interview is a chance to present more details about your experience that may not appear in print.
 For example, you may be completing a master's degree or working toward another certificate area (e.g. reading, special education, elementary, content area).
-Be sure to share that since it makes you more marketable.
+Be sure to share that information as well.

 Teaching Experience

-Early in the interview you will be invited to talk about your teaching experience.
-Be sure to give plenty of details, especially since there isn't much room for specifics on the résumé.
-That may include experience working as a teaching assistant, teaching abroad, or working with adults for organizations such as Literacy Volunteers.
+Early in the interview, you will be invited to talk about your teaching experience.
+Offer plenty of details, especially since there isn't much room for specifics on the résumé.
+That may include experience working as a teaching assistant, teaching abroad, or working with adults in the community.
+Think about examples as well, such as:

 New Teachers